 4 Objective

-The objective of this work item is to specify an IMS-based instantiation for AR conversational services delivering AR media and metadata via IMS network.
+The objective of this work item is to create a new specification for IMS-based AR conversational services.
+[Features for RTP-based real-time communication, which can be used by both IMS- and WebRTC-based (AR) conversational services, will be specified in another new specification.]
 Relevant features and functional components specified for MTSI in TS 26.114 will be referenced and/or enhanced, if required.

 More specifically, this work item aims to conduct normative work to specify the following aspects: